 Country Income Level

-Countries were identified as high- or middle-to-low income using the country classification developed and published by the World Bank (see 2012 World Bank List of Economies).
+Countries were identified as high- or middle-to-low income using the country classification developed and published by the World Bank.
 The World Bank classifies member countries and other countries with populations greater than 30,000 as low income, lower middle income, upper middle income, and high income based on per capita gross national income (GNI).
 Data on per capita gross domestic product (GDP) from the Central Intelligence Agency's World Factbook were used to identify the income level of 12 countries that not addressed in the World Bank data.
 These countries are as follows: Anguilla, British Virgin Islands, Cook Islands, Curacao, French Guiana, Guadeloupe, Martinique, Montserrat, Saint Barthelemy, Saint Martin, Taiwan, and Turks and Caicos.

 FAO Data on Global Production and Exports